sebne89/reactar/README.md

 yarn install
 ```

-Go to [NASA Open APIs](https://api.nasa.gov/index.html) and register yourself for an api key.
-Enter your api key in 'components/APOD.js' on line 18.
-Save and Close 'APOD.js'.

 ### Prerequisites

-Apple's iOS ARKit is only supported by Apple devices with A9 or later processors on iOS 11.
+Apple's **iOS ARKit is only supported by Apple devices with A9 or later processors** on iOS 11.
 Make sure you have at least an iPhone SE or 6s to run the application on
 your hardware.
 Android devices are not supported due to not implemented AR-bindings.

 To preview the Augmented Reality, it's neccessary to run/build the application on the device by using XCode 9 or later.
-It's not possible to use the ARKit
+It's **not possible to use the ARKit
-within the iOS Simulator.
+within the iOS Simulator**
+.

+You need an own api key: [NASA Open APIs](https://api.nasa.gov/index.html).
+See **Installing** for more Details.

+### Installing

+Go to [NASA Open APIs](https://api.nasa.gov/index.html) and register yourself for an api key.
+Enter your api key in 'components/APOD.js' on line 18.
+Save and Close 'APOD.js'.

 ### Usage iOS Simulator